department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.medicationRequest-notes.md

 #### Mapping Concerns

-- not sure what to do when the inner MedicationDetailTO is different than the outer MedicationDetailTO in ways that are not consistent with a MedicationDispense
+- not sure what to do when the inner MedicationDetailTO is different than the outer MedicationDetailTO in ways that are not consistent with a [Medication Dispense](StructureDefinition-VA.MHV.PHR.medicationDispense.html)
 - MedicationDispense.status does not have a clear source
   - It seems we only get current, so how can we change a previously active to now be inactive?
   - possibly `dispStatus`, or `refillStatus`?
+    - dispStatus is a more friendly display value derived off of the refillStatus
 - source `category` seems to have value of `Rx Medication` or `Documented by VA`
-  - Should `Documented by VA` set MedicationRequest.reported[x]?
+  - Should `Documented by VA` be put these into MedicationStatement?
 - source `quantity` from the mock data I have, this seems like the number of refills, and only is populated in the outer MedicationDetailTO
 - no clear place to record tracking.
 No clear linkage between a tracking and which dispense.